Spring in the Garden

 I started a few weeks earlier than last year when it came to planting the garden as a whole.
 I added one more 4 x 4 square and I also added a misting sprinkler system to my garden.

 I did talk to my neighbor, who happens to be a Master Gardener, and she recommended the Mister Landscaper Drip Irrigation Landscape Kit.
 It does have all the equipment to start you out for less than $35.00.
-We did choose different heads because we needed a 180 degree spray and not a 360.
+We chose different heads because we needed a 180-degree spray and not a 360.
 Using the 360 was spraying too much.
 We put a mister on each side of the box and one at the watermelon area.
 We did need a few extra pieces.
 This kit is so easy to use and there is a very easy “how to” video to follow.

-My neighbor also told be get a Rain Bird timer to set how many times you want to water a day and for how long.
+My neighbor also told be get a Rain Bird timer to set how many times I want to water a day and for how long.
 I didn’t think about a timer but that would keep me from going out and turning on the hose to start the misters.
-Another job I won’t have to worry about everyday.
-She also told me that the Mister Landscaper timers didn’t work as well and often blew the batteries and thats why she uses Rain Bird.
+Another job I won’t have to worry about every day.
+She also told me that the Mister Landscaper timers didn’t work as well and often blew the batteries and that’s why she uses Rain Bird.
 The Rain Bird uses 2 AA batteries and should last for a season.

 All in all for the whole project we spent about $75.00 to keep the garden watered regularly and evenly.
 If I can get more veggies from this system, then it was so worth the money.

-I did wait patiently for my first water bill to come in after installation and it really didn’t effect it much.
+I waited patiently for my first water bill to come in after installation and it really didn’t affect it much.
 I was glad to see that.

 I sure can tell that my plants love that extra water they are receiving.